athensresearch/athens/doc/adr/0004-lan-party-linkmaker.md

  - *p3*: page rename
    - -> find references to old page title, update blocks with new title, update refs
    - -> also check if something refers to new title already, update refs
+ - *p4*: page merge
+   - -> blocks stay the same, old page refs and page links need to be updated
  - *b1*: block has new page ref
    - -> update page refs
  - *b2*: block doesn't have page ref anymore